Rugby League Cares

 Community Integrated Care is one of Britain’s biggest and most successful social care charities, supporting over 3500 people who have learning disabilities, autism, mental health concerns and dementia across England and Scotland.

-The charity has developed several pioneering sports and social care programmes, including initiatives with leading Rugby League clubs that have been recognised at the National Dementia Care Awards, 3rd Sector Care Awards and the Great British Care Awards.
+The charity has developed several pioneering sports and social care programmes, that have been recognised at the National Dementia Care Awards, 3rd Sector Care Awards and the Great British Care Awards.
+Most recently, the Community Integrated Care Learning Disability Super League was named the ‘most effective collaborative approach to new models of care’ at the Skills for Care Awards.

 Back Onside is an exciting health and wellbeing programme, run by Rugby League Cares, in partnership with Elite Coaching and 11 club foundations and is designed to encourage Men to get back to enjoying exercise, through the support of current and former players.